-A person is repeatedly exposed to their triggers and taught coping mechanisms, stress management tools, and ways to effectively handle these situations in a healthier manner.
+ERP encourages people to face their fears, sources of anxiety, phobia, or addiction and then change how they react to them.
+In an ERP session, a person is repeatedly exposed to their triggers and taught coping mechanisms, stress management tools, and ways to effectively handle these situations in a healthier manner.
+It is an excellent therapeutic choice for a relapse prevention therapy program.

-Exposure and response prevention therapy is often used to successfully treat patients suffering from OCD to manage their symptoms.
-The Medical Clinic of Pennsylvania and Hahnemann University employed several studies to test how well ERP therapy worked for OCD patients and found that, generally speaking, patients responded in a favorable manner between 70 and 85 percent of the time with the treatment remaining effective for at least two years.
+Exposure and response prevention therapy is often used to treat patients suffering from OCD and manage their symptoms successfully.
+The Medical Clinic of Pennsylvania and Hahnemann University employed several studies to test how well ERP therapy worked for OCD patients and found that, generally speaking, patients responded favorably between 70 and 85 percent of the time, with the treatment remaining effective for at least two years.
 Patients had fewer symptoms overall.

 - Obsessive-compulsive disorder